University of Georgia vs University of Washington-Seattle Campus

 The Verdict

-University of Washington-Seattle Campus has a meaningfully higher ROI score (94 vs 88).
-Graduates earn more relative to cost, and the financial return is somewhat stronger.
-That said, if University of Georgia offers a significantly better program in your intended major, it could still be the better financial choice for you specifically.
+University of Washington-Seattle Campus has the clearly stronger ROI here (94 vs 88) - graduates earn more for what they paid, and the return is somewhat better.
+That said, if University of Georgia is the stronger school for your intended major, that can outweigh the gap for you specifically.

 Want to personalize these numbers?